Learning Outcomes

 Exam Warning

-When clients sell or gift business assets, always check if BADR, roll-over or hold-over relief applies.
+When clients sell or gift business assets, always check if BADR, roll-over, incorporation or hold-over relief applies.
 Do not combine the annual exemption with deferred gains under roll-over or hold-over relief until a disposal triggers a charge.

 Tax rates and business asset sales

-The CGT rate for business sales is usually:
+The CGT rate for business sales depends on the asset type and the taxpayer’s income:

 - 10% on gains qualifying for BADR (up to the lifetime limit)

-- 20% on gains above the BADR threshold (for higher-rate taxpayers)
+- 20% on gains above the basic rate band (non-residential assets)

 Calculating CGT for business sales

-- Deduct any available reliefs (BADR, roll-over, hold-over)
+- Apply any available reliefs (BADR, roll-over, hold-over, incorporation), noting deferral vs immediate charge

 - Deduct the annual exemption (if relief does not defer the gain)